v-strings/GodTierArchiveWebsite/source/ArchiveHOF.rst

         :width: 80
         :height: 80
     +++
-    A prolific LowTierGod Stream archiver who has stayed quiet in the LTG scene.
+    Another prolific stream archiver who has stayed quiet in the LTG scene.
 He's filled in the gap of LTG streams from Mid-2019 until Mid-2020, but is still going.
-His youtube was recently terminated by Superhound, but his vods remain on odysee and bitchute.
+His youtube was recently terminated by Superhound, but his vods remain (albiet in 480p instead of 720p) on odysee and bitchute.

     His Main Channel: https://www.bitchute.com/channel/PuuacUVKKZMe/